 “When we are no longer able to change a situation, we are challenged to change ourselves.”

 When your world is spinning out of control, and there’s nothing you can do to stop it, make the best out of it.
 Luckily, altering your reaction is always in your power!

 For instance, in World War II, the Nazis seized psychologist Viktor Frankl from his home.
 They imprisoned him in the infamous Nazi concentration camp, Auschwitz.
 There he was surrounded by loss, suffering, and death.
 But Viktor knew that the Nazis could never control his attitude if he didn’t allow them to.
 Although he was trapped in a horrific situation, he was eternally free in his mind.

 Luckily, he did survive and went on to live a good life.
-I highly recommend the book he wrote about his experiences in the camp.
-It’s like a rare behind the scene history lesson from the perspective you don’t hear about much.
+I highly recommend his book, “Man’s Search for Meaning” (affiliate link) about his experiences.
+It’s like a rare behind the scene history lesson from a perspective you don’t hear about much.
 Although it’s heartbreaking and rough to get through, it’s eye-opening and inspiring to read about the human spirit’s extraordinary strength amidst heinous situations.

 If he can do it, then no matter what situation you’re in, you always have the ability to shift your attitude and perspective.
 Therefore, you can have a good time in any case!
 I suggest you choose to have fun and to make the best of what you have now.